Laravel-Backpack/docs/4.0/crud-filters.md

 ![Backpack CRUD Filters](https://backpackforlaravel.com/uploads/docs/filters/filters.png)

 Just like with fields, columns or buttons, you can add existing filters or create a custom filter that fits to your particular needs.
-Everything's done inside your ```EntityCrudController::setup()```.
+Everything's done inside your ```EntityCrudController::setupListOperation()```.

 <a name="methods"></a>
 ### Filters API